termux/termux-exec/README.md

 # termux-exec
-A `execve()` wrapper to fix problem with shebangs when running in Termux
+A `execve()` wrapper to fix problem with shebangs when running in Termux.

 # Problem
 A lot of Linux software is written with the assumption that `/bin/sh`, `/usr/bin/env` and similar file exists.
-This is not the case on Android where neither `/bin/` or `/usr/` exists.
+This is not the case on Android where neither `/bin/` nor `/usr/` exists.

-When building packages for Termux those hard-coded assumptions are patched away, but this does not help with installing scripts and programs during runtime.
+When building packages for Termux those hard-coded assumptions are patched away - but this does not help with installing scripts and programs from other sources than Termux packages.

 # Solution
-Create an `execve()` wrapper that rewrites calls to execute files under `/bin/` and `/usr/bin` into the matching Termux executables under `$PREFIX/bin/` and injecat that into processes using `LD_PRELOAD`.
+Create an `execve()` wrapper that rewrites calls to execute files under `/bin/` and `/usr/bin` into the matching Termux executables under `$PREFIX/bin/` and inject that into processes using `LD_PRELOAD`.

 # How to install